The e-learning business is booming and thankfully affiliates are invited to join the party.

 Udemy.com, as I will explain further down below, is an e-learning platform where people can create and sell their courses and through the Udemy affiliate program, you (as an affiliate) can promote these courses to your audience for a worthwhile commission.

-In this review, I am going to give you all you need to know about using Udemy as an affiliate but first, here’s the TLDR-version of what I will be talking about below:
+In this review, I am going to give you all you need to know about how to promote Udemy as an affiliate but first, here’s the TLDR-summary of this review.

 Can You Make Money With Udemy (As An Affiliate)?
 Commission: 40%